This Beautiful Keto Lemon Cream Pie is a low carb, gluten free and sugar-free sensation that even carb loving family and friends will enjoy!

 Every Easter in fact I have tried a brand new recipe to share with my parents, brother, sister in law and of course my own kiddies and hubby.
 I think at this point everyone is getting used to my sneaky ways!
 It’s pretty much a tradition now that it’s been happening for so long.
 I think they secretly look forward to it, even if I can’t ever get them to convert to a no sugar way of life. 🙂

-Making traditional recipes that typically contain a ton of sugar and having my sugar-free versions loved by family and friends, well that’s just a giant leap in the right direction don’t you think?
+Making traditional recipes that typically contains a ton of sugar and having my sugar-free versions loved by family and friends, well that’s just a giant leap in the right direction don’t you think?

 Sugar Free Lemon Cream Pie